TheBluestBluester/Interactables/README.md

 ### repeat:
 Args: (mode number)(amount).

 Repeats codeblocks.
 Mode 0 blocks will act as a start of a loop.
 Mode 1 blocks will act as an end of a loop.
+If there is a "setvariable" codeblock on top of it it will repeat for the amount that the variable is set.

 ### door:
 Args: (name).